 Demonstration 3

 Demonstration 3 will utilize experience from DLR using Android operating system devices working as DTN devices, using the direct H.264 transmission method outlined in 5.2.3.
 Again, the initial setup will provide the best network performance with subsequent setups adding various network impairments.
 As in the first two demonstrations, video scenes output from the decoder will be used for PQA testing.
+In this case, the video decoder application will provide a file of the transmitted video.
+In the previous 2 demonstrations, a standalone hardware decoder is used.
+The decoder is used in these cases as the video transmission is considered to be real-time and this would be a standard configuration for that environment.
+The limitations of using current Android devices requires an encoded file to be prepared for test transmissions and to end up with a file at the end of the process.
+Standard decoders do not accept files.
+The PQA, however, can accept an encoded file and decode it for analysis.
+While this is a change from the first two demonstrations, MPEG encoding is a standard, so the results will be the same as using a hardware decoder.
 The same video data rates will be utilized as the other demonstrations.

 Induced Impairments